Global solutions to the three-dimensional full compressible Navier-Stokes equations with vacuum at infinity in some classes of large data: Introduction

 Our strategies on handling $(D_1)$ and $(D_2)$ are as follows.
-Firstly, for $(D_1)$, we can prove that the mass is conserved for all time with the regularities of the strong solutions, i.e., Then the initial mass is assumed to be small in some sense (may be large if the coefficients of viscosity and heat conduction are large), which could make the estimates go forth.
-Secondly, for $(D_2)$, we notice $g\le0$, and then use some ideas of Lions (\cite{Lions2}) and Desjardins (\cite{Desjardin}) to get the uniform (in time) upper bound of $\rho$.
-This could deduce $N_1=0$ in Appendix A and thus $g\le0$ is enough in stead of $g(\infty)=-\infty$, which is the crucial ingredient in the proof of the upper bound of the density.
+Firstly, for $(D_1)$, we define a new $B(T)$ (see (\ref{BT})) in Proposition \ref{prop 3.1} and do not need time-weighted terms with more regularity like those in \cite{Huang-Li}.
+Besides, we prove that the mass is conserved for all time with the regularity of the strong solution, i.e., This gives that the mass is small for all time if we assume the initial mass is small.
+The ``smallness" of the mass and the {\it a priori} assumption of $B(T)$ and density make us get the estimate of $\nabla u$ in $L^2_{xt}$ norm which is the very important starting point.
+Secondly, for $(D_2)$, we use the idea of Lions (\cite{Lions2}) and Desjardins (\cite{Desjardin}) to construct a ``$\log\rho$" equation.
+Then we define a different function $g$ from the isentropic case, i.e., $g(\rho)=-\frac{R\rho\theta}{2\mu+\lambda}$.
+With the help of the ``$\log\rho$" equation, the ``smallness" of mass and the {\it a priori} assumptions of $A(T)$ (see (\ref{AT})), $B(T)$ and $\rho$, we have $N_1=0$ in Appendix A. This suggests that $g\le0$ is enough in stead of $g(\infty)=-\infty$ in Appendix A. This is the main ingredient in the proof of the upper bound of the density.
 See Lemma \ref{3d-le:rho} for more details.\\